 Micah holds a doctorate in political science (with concentrations in Black politics and public administration) from Washington, DC's historic Howard University.
 A member of the Phi Beta Kappa and Pi Sigma Alpha academic honor societies, he also holds a master's degree in political science (with a concentration in Black politics) from Howard University.
 Upon earning his master's degree, Micah was named one of four candidates exemplar, the highest academic award Howard confers on graduate students.
 He is a summa cum laude 2005 graduate of the George Washington University, where he earned bachelor's degrees in political science and international relations with a concentration in African studies.
 In 2004, he was a recipient of the prestigious Truman Scholarship, the country's highest academic award for public service.

 Micah is married to the love of his life, Schylon Kubic.
 They have a son.
-They live in the greater Miami area.
+They live in the greater Kansas City area.